castiron/FormLogic/README.md

 Any element with this data attribute will be shown when an invalid form was submitted.
 This is for showing text like, "Please correct the errors below."
 No value is needed for the attribute: `data-flash-errors="true"`.

-#### `data-depends-on`
+#### `data-prompt`

 Use this attribute to show that one field is dependent on another field.
 Use the `name` attribute of the form element, **not** the `id` attribute.
 Along with this, you must use a `data-show-if...` attribute.

 #### `data-show-if`

-Used with `data-depends-on`, this attribute determines when to show this field.
+Used with `data-prompt`, this attribute determines when to show this field.
 For example, if this element is dependent on a field named `charities` and `data-show-if="YMCA"`, then this element will only be shown when user selects the YMCA charity.
 This can take multiple values separated by semi-colons.

 #### `data-show-if-any`

-Used with `data-depends-on`, this attribute shows this field whenever anything is selected or added to the field on which this depends.
+Used with `data-prompt`, this attribute shows this field whenever anything is selected or added to the field on which this depends.

 ### Integrating with Stripe